k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 When using Fabric for storing environment secrets, there are 3 optional encryption levels that can be defined and applied - strong, stronger, and strongest:

-1. **Assigned Environment with a keystore** (Protection Key) - this is the most recommended and secured method, where:
+1. **Assigned Environment with a keystore** (Protection Key) - this is the most recommended and secure method, where:

    * Encryption is done using Fabric's powerful [Key Management](/articles/26_fabric_security/02_fabric_entities_design.md#key-management) mechanism.
    * Encryption is done using each environment's master key.
 This means that at runtime, an environment, along with all its interface secrets, can be used only on the Fabric to which it is associated.
 For example, Fabric in a UAT environment will not be able to access Production interfaces.